 IBC recognizes the powerful tool artificial intelligence (AI) can be--a tool for great blessing or for great harm.
 Like any tool, people must learn how to use AI appropriately and with great wisdom--which requires maturity.
-Therefore, in the school's commitment to helping students learn how to think for themselves there will be no use of AI by freshmen students (unless specifically asked by an assignment to do so).
+Due to the school's commitment to helping students learn how to think for themselves, any use of AI must first be approved by the instructor and any approved use of AI must be cited.